-I was about to write a terribly amusing post about that annoying phrase “pushing the envelope” when my eyes drifted up the column in the dictionary to entrepreneur.
-It was in italics because it was foreign, exactly the same as its gallic abecedenarian neighbour entre nous.
+I was about to write a witty post about that really irritating phrase “pushing the envelope” when my eyes drifted up the column in the dictionary to entrepreneur.
+It was in italics because it was foreign, exactly the same as its gallic neighbour entre nous.
 So I flicked back through the dictionary.
 It’s a rather old one that is used as much for door-stopping as it is for reference.
 It was a revised 5th edition from 1960.

 What surprised me was that I don’t think that I have ever seen entrepreneur in italics before.
 Some time between 1960 and my terrifying emergence into basic literacy it must have acquired British nationality and therefore shed the italics that we use for mots etrangers.

 It’s strange the amount of time this process takes.
 The italics, I feel, ask of the reader that he assume the accent of the foreign language, which is reasonably easy for French but an awful lot more perplexing when with a word like smorgasbord or fakir (despite many attempts I have never been able to pronounce a single Scandinavian vowel, instead I just sound like an excited sealion).
 It’s even odder when you read an old book that needed to italicise a word with which we are all now familiar.
 I was once reading a novel from the first half of the twentieth century which said something along the lines of “The spaghetti that they ate was delicious”, which made me try to mentally repatriate the word.